William Rufus Shafter: Spanish–American War

 Just before the outbreak of the Spanish–American War, Shafter was commander of the Department of California.
 Shafter was an unlikely candidate for command of the expedition to Cuba.
-He was approaching 63, weighed over 300 pounds and suffered from gout.
+He was approaching 63, weighed over 300 lb and suffered from gout.
 Nevertheless, he received a promotion to Major General of Volunteers and command of the Fifth Army Corps being assembled in Tampa, Florida.
 One possible reason for his being given this command was his lack of political ambitions.

 Shafter appeared to maintain a very loose control over the expedition to Cuba from the beginning, commencing with a very disorganized landing at Daiquiri on the southern coast of Cuba.
 Confusion prevailed over landing priorities and the chain of command.
 When General Sumner refused to allow the Army's Gatling Gun Detachment - which had priority - to disembark from the transport Cherokee on the grounds that the lieutenant commanding the detachment did not have the rank to enforce his priority, Shafter had to personally intervene, returning to the ship in a steam launch to enforce his demand that the guns come off immediately.

 During the disembarkation, Shafter sent forward Fifth Corps' Cavalry Division under Joseph Wheeler to reconnoiter the road to Santiago de Cuba.
 Apparently disregarding orders, Wheeler brought on a fight which escalated into the Battle of Las Guasimas.
 Shafter apparently did not realize the battle was even underway nor did he say anything to Wheeler about it afterward.

 A plan was finally developed for the attack on Santiago.
 Shafter would send his 1st Division (at the time, brigade and division numbers were not unique outside their parent formation) to attack El Caney while his 2nd Division and the Cavalry Division would attack the heights south of El Caney known as San Juan Hill.
 Originally, Shafter planned to lead his forces from the front, but he suffered greatly from the tropical heat and was confined to his headquarters far to the rear and out of sight of the fighting.
 Unable to see the battle firsthand, he never developed a coherent chain of command.
 Shafter's offensive battle plans were both simplistic and extremely vague.
 He seemed to be unaware or unconcerned about the mass killing effect of modern military weapons technology possessed by the Spanish.
 Further, his intelligence-gathering efforts on Spanish troop dispositions and equipment was extremely meager, though he had a number of sources available to him, including reconnaissance reports by Cuban rebel forces as well as espionage obtained from indigenous Cubans.